nananauno/M5PEasyTag/README.md

 ### Resetting Device
 To delete saved Wi-Fi credentials and uploaded card image:
-1. Long-press the screen for 2 seconds
+1. Long-press the screen for 2 seconds at the upload screen
 2. The device will display what was deleted
 3. The device will automatically restart